VishwaGuru17/20-day-Javascript/README.md

 Day 5 - calculate the perimeter and area of a circle

 Day 6 - Create a function that takes the age in years and returns the age in days

+Day 7 - Create a function that validates whether a number n is within the bounds of lower and upper.
+Return false if n is not an integer